artemmavrin/SystemInfo/README.md

 ...
 ```

+You may also specify command line package names here.

 ### Using `py_info` inside a Python interpreter or script

 The module `py_info` can be imported and called, e.g., from the Python